 And, it's not as uncommon as you may think.

-82% of consumers have read a fake customer review in the last year.
-This can be a real problem for brands that rely on third-party review sites, like Google Reviews, to attract new customers.
+According to BrightLocal, 62% of consumers think they have read a fake customer review in the last year.
+This can be a real problem for brands that rely on third-party review sites, like Google Maps, to attract new customers.
 On Google, anyone can write a fake review that goes public instantly upon submission.

 How to Spot Fake Google Reviews